 After starting you on an SSRI, your doctor will monitor your symptoms.
 If, after at least 6 weeks of being on the SSRI, your symptoms don't improve your doctor may try you on another SSRI or a different type of antidepressant.
 Do not stop taking your SSRI without speaking to your doctor because stopping SSRIs needs to be done slowly.

 SSRIs can cause withdrawal symptoms if stopped suddenly.
 The most common symptoms are dizziness, vertigo, nausea, tiredness, and headache.
 You may also have similar symptoms to those you had before starting the medication (eg, depression, anxiety, irritability).
 More serious withdrawal symptoms include feelings like electric shocks, and seizures (fits).
 To avoid this, it's best to stop SSRIs gradually, where your dose is reduced slowly over at least 4 weeks.

 The following links provide further information about SSRIs.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-- Sexual dysfunction associated with antidepressants and antipsychotics Medsafe Prescriber Update, NZ, March 2015
+- Sexual dysfunction associated with antidepressants and antipsychotics Medsafe Prescriber Update, NZ, 2015